 Janine Bavin, Senior Campaign Director

-Janine has worked at a senior level in corporate financial services marketing including eleven years at Westpac, four years with the Institute of Chartered Accountants and then five years as Head of Marketing at the Australian Stock Exchange, before running a capital campaign for the Royal Flying Doctor Service.
-She subsequently worked on various capital and major gift campaigns with a professional fundraising consultancy.
+Janine has worked at a senior level in corporate financial services marketing including eleven years at Westpac, four years with the Institute of Chartered Accountants and then five years as Head of Marketing at the Australian Stock Exchange.

 Janine is actively involved in overseeing and resourcing campaigns.
+She has recently been consulting to the development team at the Australian Museum and has a passion for protecting heritage buildings.
 With a strong background in research and project management, Janine focuses on using appropriate and innovative resources to achieve each client’s objectives.